backand/docs/source/includes/_integrations.md

 ## Retrieving data from Facebook using the Graph API

-Once you've integrated with facebook, you can use Facebook's [Graph API](https://developers.facebook.com/docs/graph-api) to augment your user data with information directly from the user's Facebook account.
+Once you've integrated with Facebook, you can use Facebook's [Graph API](https://developers.facebook.com/docs/graph-api) to augment your user data with information directly from the user's Facebook account.
 To do so, you'll just need to grab the user's Facebook User ID, and use the Graph API to retrieve data, update or publish new content, or any of the other functionality Facebook has to offer.

 ### Obtaining the Facebook User ID
 To store the user's Facebook user ID (FUID) in Backand, follow these steps:

-1. Open Security & Auth >> Security actions menu and edit the **"beforeSocialSignup"** action
+1. Open **Security --> Security Actions** menu and edit the **"beforeSocialSignup"** action
 1. Change the **Where Condition** of this action to "true" (this is set at the bottom of the content pane)
 1. Uncomment the provided code that saves the Facebook user id: `userInput.fuid = parameters.socialProfile.additionalValues.id;`
 1. Save the Action